htmlettuce/100-days-of-code/log.md

 **Thoughts:** After I finihsed the CSS module, I thought now owuld be a good time to start my own personal project, so I am building a customizer for iced coffee form.
 Iam basically copying the basic code that I already wrote onto the new file and then customizing it further.
 I am thinking about making it pretty simple with a minamalist type of look, but I dont have much CSS under my belt so I am just playing around with what I know.
 I am hanging out with a friend today and we are going to work on code.
 Him and I are from two different backgrounds, hes backend and I am more on the front end.
 He's studying for job interviews so hes doing mainly SQL stuff right now.
 I enjoy hangingout with other software developers and working on our own projects.
 If it werent for him, I wouldnt have gotten into code so soon, but I feel that eventually I would have found my way over to this side of the tech industry.

+### Day : July 17, Sunday

+**Today's Progress**: Quick catch up journal

+**Thoughts:** I have been coding every day for the past 3 days, but I have been forgetting to journal it hehe.
+I am working on a project of my own, and it is an espresso builder.
+Basically, you get to customize your espresso, and I am revising the HTML code and tomorrow or so I am going to begin working in CSS.
+I am planning on completing the box model lesson in Codecademy tomorrow so that can help me understand padding beyon dusing stack overflow lol.
+I am really enjoying this journey, and after this challenge is complete, I am going to mmove up to the 365daysofcode challenge.
+I am excited to finish learning CSS, but I am scared to begin JavaScript.
+I have heard from many people that it is a very tricky language to learn, but practice makes perfect.
+Last but not least, I am going to begin content creating for code related content.
+I am nervous because I truly have no editing skills whatsoever, but I am going to watch some youtube videos to help me.
+My life feels like it is finally coming together and I am eager tos ee how everything turns out, but until then I am going towork as hard as I possibly can to get to the point that I want to be.

 ### Day : July

 **Today's Progress**: